CAN-Lee/HandTracking/readme.md

-This is repo for hand tracking using mediapipe and opencv-python.
+This is a repo for hand tracking using mediapipe and opencv-python.
 ### Environments

 python 3.8